MahalyB/MahalyB/README.md

 - 👀 I’m interested in Software Engineering/Machine Learning
 - 🌱 I’m currently learning Python + SQL
 - 💞️ I’m looking to collaborate on new learning experiences
-- 📫 How to reach me on mahalybaptiste@gmail.com
+- 📫 How to reach me on mebaptis@asu.edu
 -

 <!---